 Other awards at Sunday's 3 p.m. event recognize student leaders on behalf of the Office of Multicultural Affairs, the Center for Social Concern, the Student Government Association, the Department of Military Science (ROTC), the Office of the Dean of Student Life, and Student Leadership and Involvement.
 There are also awards for student organizations and for faculty and staff for their achievements in support of student life.

 "Generations of students have been recognized with these awards," said Travis Olson, Johns Hopkins coordinator of leadership development.
 "Over 100 students have received [the Barton Cup] prize since the award's founding.
 Keeping these traditions is important because it helps connect students to the institution and calls us to reflect upon how both Hopkins and our understanding of leadership has changed over the past century."

 During her four years at JHU, Delgado has studied abroad in Paris and Salvador, Brazil.
 She is the co-founder and co-facilitator of ROOTS: A Queer, Trans People of Color Discussion Group.
 When Delgado isn't working toward her international studies and anthropology degrees, she is an intern at the Center for Social Concern and a part-time fundraiser for the university.

-Delgado has dedicated her last two summers to serving on the Orientation Core Team, during which she spoke at last year's convocation.
+Delgado has dedicated her last two summers to serving on the Orientation Core Team, during which she spoke at the convocation for the Class of 2019.
 She also co-taught a leadership course called Hopkins Leadership Challenge in the fall semesters.

 But of all of these accomplishments, Delgado said that starting ROOTS has been her greatest.